What to Do After You Match Into Residency — Next Steps

 6 | Plan Your Move

 Where are you going to live?
-How much do you need for rent each month?
-Is purchasing a home in your residency city a financial option for you?
+How much rent do you need each month?
+Is purchasing a home in your residency city financially feasible for you, considering the average first-year resident in the US earns $68,000?
 What’s transportation like?
 What are the moving costs?
 How will you get to your destination, and how will you get to and from the hospital?
 Will you need a car?
 Can you drive there for the move, or will you need to book a flight?

-Planning your move includes budgeting finances for cost of living, moving expenses, public transportation or your own vehicle, and much more; plus, you won’t see your first paycheck for a while.
+Planning your move includes budgeting for the cost of living, moving expenses, public transportation or your own vehicle, and more; plus, you won’t see your first paycheck for a while.
 How much money can you save before your big move?

-Beyond the big picture items, consider all of the smaller details.
+Beyond the big-picture items, consider all the smaller details.
 Will your apartment be much smaller than the space you’re currently living in?
 How many of your things can you realistically bring with you?
 Should you ship your furniture, or does it make more sense to find a furnished apartment?
 Do you need to visit the city in advance to get set up?
 If required, when can you book flights, and how much will they cost?
-As you already learned from medical school and residency interviews, last minute flights will cost you.
+As you already learned from medical school and residency interviews, last-minute flights will cost you.

 Don’t leave these logistics until the last minute.
-Reach out to the program or its current residents for guidance on how to get set up in your new city.
+Reach out to the program or its current residents for guidance on getting set up in your new city.
 Do they know of any affordable housing nearby?
 Do they have transportation advice?
 Take advantage of their experience and knowledge so that you can start life in your new city on the right foot.

 7 | Prioritize Your Health and Mindset

-Continue being intentional about how you spend your time, and that includes blocking off time to spend with friends and family and prioritizing your own physical and mental health.
+Continue being intentional about how you spend your time, including blocking off time for friends and family and prioritizing your own physical and mental health.
 You won’t get much free time in residency, so make the most of it.

 You’re about to head into some of the most challenging yet rewarding experiences of your medical education.
 Make a plan early on of all you need and hope to accomplish before entering your intern year.